Sumathi Murthy

-Sumathi Murthy is an Indian Hindustani classical vocalist, composer and LGBT right activist based in Bangalore.
-She hails from the Agra gharana of singing.
-She identifies herself as a queer.
+Rumi Harish (earlier known as Sumathi Murthy) is an Indian Hindustani classical vocalist, composer, artist, writer and LGBT right activist based in Bangalore.
+He hails from the Agra gharana of singing.
+He identifies as a queer transgender man.

 Music career

-She started performing from the age of 12 years.
-She received her training in music from Pandit Ramarao Naik for 17 years.
+He started performing from the age of 12 years.
+He received her training in music from Pandit Ramarao Naik for 17 years.

-She has been involved in a project called Sakhiri with Dr. Floy which consisted of a multi media show of mixing genders, electronics, visual images, poetry and music.
-She worked as a composer, singer and lyric writer in this project.
+He has been involved in a project called Sakhiri with Dr. Floy which consisted of a multi media show of mixing genders, electronics, visual images, poetry and music.
+He worked as a composer, singer and lyric writer in this project.

 Queer activism

-In 2006, she formed a support group for female-born queer people named LesBiT.
-She and Sunil Menon have been doing an oral history project to share the stories of queer people.
+In 2006, he identified as queer and formed a support group for female-born queer people named LesBiT.
+He and Sunil Mohan have been doing an oral history project to share the stories of queer people.
 They have collectively written the book Towards Gender Inclusivity which focuses on female-born gender and sexual minorities in south India.
+Harish and Ekta have also helped write Sunil Mohan's memoir, Your Stick Will Not Break my Strength.

-Murthy was also featured in the documentary Breaking Free, which talked about the LGBTQ community and the impact of the controversial Section 377 of the Indian Penal Code.
+Harish was also featured in the documentary Breaking Free, which talked about the LGBTQ community and the impact of the controversial Section 377 of the Indian Penal Code.